GWCustom/bfabric-web-apps/docs/bfabric_web_apps_functions.md

-# Bfabric Web Apps Functions
+# B-Fabric Web Apps Functions

 This section provides an in-depth explanation of the **core functions** used in **bfabric\_web\_apps**.
 These functions are responsible for **authentication, layout management, logging, API interactions, bug reporting** and more.